RINEARN/exevalator/README.md

 <a id="how-to-use"></a>
 ## How to Use

-The interpreter of Exevalator is implemented in a single file "Exevalator.java", so you can import and use it in your project by very easy 3 steps!
+The interpreter of Exevalator is implemented in a single file "java/Exevalator.java", so you can import and use it in your project by very easy 3 steps!

 ### 1. Put into your source code folder

-Firstly, put "Exevalator.java" into anywere in your source code folder, e.g.:
+Firstly, put "java/Exevalator.java" into anywere in your source code folder, e.g.:

 	src/your/projects/package/anywhere/Exevalator.java